Marsan-Ma-zz/tf_chatbot_seq2seq_antilm/README.md

 1. The original tensorflow seq2seq has [attention mechanism](http://arxiv.org/abs/1412.7449) out-of-box.
 2. This work add option to do [beam search](https://en.wikipedia.org/wiki/Beam_search) in decoding procedure, which supposed to find better results.
 3. This work add [anti-language model](https://arxiv.org/abs/1510.03055) to suppress the generic response problem of intrinsic seq2seq model.
-4. A simple [Flask]() server (app.py) is included, which means to be a Facebook Messenger App backend.
+4. A simple [Flask](http://flask.pocoo.org/) server `app.py` is included, which used to be a Facebook Messenger App backend.

 ## Just tell me how it works

-Clone the repository
+#### Clone the repository

     git clone github.com/Marsan-Ma/tf_chatbot_seq2seq_antilm.git

-Train the model
+#### Train the model

     cd tf_chatbot_antilm
-    python3 main.py --mode train --model_name movie_lines_selected
+    python3 main.py --mode train --model_name lyrics_ptt

-Run some test example and see the bot response
+#### Run some test example and see the bot response

-    python3 main.py --mode test --model_name movie_lines_selected
+    python3 main.py --mode test --model_name lyrics_ptt

-Start your Facebook Messenger backend server
+#### Start your Facebook Messenger backend server

     python3 app.py

 You may see the standalone [fb_messenger](https://github.com/Marsan-Ma/fb_messenger) repository for more details such as SSL, webhook, work-around of known bug.

+### Want different corpus for different model?
+You may find other corpus such as open movie subtitle, or forums from [this repository](https://github.com/Marsan-Ma/chat_corpus).
+You need to put it under path like:

+    works/<YOUR_MODEL_NAME>/data/train/chat.txt

+And hand craft some testing sentences (each sentence per line) in:

+    works/<YOUR_MODEL_NAME>/data/test/test_set.txt

 ## Introduction

 Seq2seq is a great model released by [Cho et al., 2014](http://arxiv.org/abs/1406.1078).
 At first it's used to do machine translation, and soon people find that anything about **mapping something to another thing** could be also achieved by seq2seq model.
 Chatbot is one of these miracles, where we consider consecutive dialog as such kind of "mapping" relationship.